 Henbit as a naturally growing plant, both in the wild and in yards, is quite beneficial for the earth.
 Henbit, wherever it grows, provides support in erosion control, which prevents water and wind from gradually degrading the land.

 This is quite helpful in the early season of spring, when it often rains the most, helping to maintain the natural appearance of yards and gardens.

 Aside from being a crucially beneficial nectar and pollen source for honeybees and other pollinators, henbit is a great addition to tea.

-However, it is worth noting that although henbit is part of the mint family, the plant parts do not taste like mint, rather they taste closer to kale, being more bitter.
+However, it’s worth noting that although henbit is part of the mint family, the plant parts do not taste like mint, rather they taste closer to kale, being more bitter.

-However, many people enjoy the taste of henbit, and a small pot of henbit tea is definitely worth trying on your homestead.
+However, many folks enjoy the taste of henbit, and a small pot of henbit tea is definitely worth trying on your homestead.

 Henbit, when consumed either fresh or dried, contains high traces of iron, fiber, and various vitamins.

 If you have chickens, they will love eating henbit, as the plant was originally used as chicken fodder because of how naturally drawn the birds were to it…

 Most henbit varieties can be harvested, then dried and used as tea leaves.